Philip Pullman: Views on fantasy

-In a lecture at the Sea of Faith conference, Pullman said that "the writers we call the greatest of all - Shakespeare, Tolstoy, Proust, George Eliot herself, are those who have created the most lifelike simulacra of real human beings in real human situations.
+In a lecture at the Sea of Faith conference, Pullman said that "the writers we call the greatest of all – Shakespeare, Tolstoy, Proust, George Eliot herself, are those who have created the most lifelike simulacra of real human beings in real human situations.
 In fact the more profound and powerful the imagination, the closer to reality are the forms it dreams up."
-He said he wanted to write fantasy realistically, or write fantastic characters with psychological depth: "Because when I thought about it, there was no reason why fantasy shouldn't be realistic, in a psychological sense - and it was the lack of that sort of realism that I objected to in the work of the big Tolkien and all the little Tolkiens."
+He said he wanted to write fantasy realistically, or write fantastic characters with psychological depth: "Because when I thought about it, there was no reason why fantasy shouldn't be realistic, in a psychological sense – and it was the lack of that sort of realism that I objected to in the work of the big Tolkien and all the little Tolkiens."
 He says David Lindsay's A Voyage to Arcturus "shows that fantasy is capable of saying big and important things."
 He concludes that fantasy is "a great vehicle when it serves the purposes of realism, and a lot of old cobblers when it doesn't."
-He has praised fantasy authors like Alan Garner and Neil Gaiman.
+Pullman says that he sees His Dark Materials as "stark realism", not fantasy.
+He has praised fantasy authors like Alan Garner.

 Views on children's literature

 Pullman believes that children deserve quality literature, and that there isn't a clear demarcation between children's and adult literature.
-In a talk at the Royal Society of Literature, he quoted C. S. Lewis in “On Three Ways of Writing for Children”: “I now like hock, which I am sure I should not have liked as a child.
+In a talk at the Royal Society of Literature, he quoted C. S. Lewis in "On Three Ways of Writing for Children": "I now like hock, which I am sure I should not have liked as a child.
 But I still like lemon-squash.
-I call this growth or development because I have been enriched: where I formerly had only one pleasure, I now have two.”
-He says that "It would be nice to think that normal human curiosity would let us open our minds to experience from every quarter, to listen to every storyteller in the marketplace.
+I call this growth or development because I have been enriched: where I formerly had only one pleasure, I now have two."
+Pullman said that: "It would be nice to think that normal human curiosity would let us open our minds to experience from every quarter, to listen to every storyteller in the marketplace.
 It would be nice too, occasionally, to read a review of an adult book that said, 'This book is so interesting, and so clearly and beautifully written, that children would enjoy it as well.'"

 He is an admirer of Philippa Pearce; when Pullman's Northern Lights won the Carnegie of Carnegies, Pearce's Tom's Midnight Garden was the runner-up.
-Pullman said "Personally, I feel they got the initials right but not the name.
+Pullman said: "Personally, I feel they got the initials right but not the name.
 I don't know if the result would be the same in a hundred years' time; maybe Philippa Pearce would win then."
-In 2011, Pullman gave the Philippa Pearce lecture.
+In 2011, Pullman gave the Philippa Pearce Lecture.

 He is also an admirer of Leon Garfield, "someone who put the best of his imagination into everything he wrote", particularly praising The Pleasure Garden.